King James Version: Influence

 The King James Version is one of the versions authorized to be used in the services of the Episcopal Church and other parts of the Anglican Communion, as it is the historical Bible of this church.

+It was presented to King Charles III at his coronation service.

 Other Christian denominations have also accepted the King James Version.
 The King James Version is used by English-speaking Conservative Anabaptists, along with Methodists of the conservative holiness movement, in addition to certain Baptists.
 In the Orthodox Church in America, it is used liturgically and was made "the 'official' translation for a whole generation of American Orthodox".
 The later Service Book of the Antiochian archdiocese, in vogue today, also uses the King James Version.
 The Church of Jesus Christ of Latter-day Saints continues to use its own edition of the Authorized Version as its official English Bible.

 Although the Authorized Version's preeminence in the English-speaking world has diminished—for example, the Church of England recommends six other versions in addition to it—it is still the most used translation in the United States, especially as the Scofield Reference Bible for Evangelicals.
-However, over the past forty years it has been gradually overtaken by modern versions, principally the New International Version (1973) and the New Revised Standard Version (1989), the latter of which is seen as a successor to the King James Version.
+However, over the past forty years it has been gradually overtaken by modern versions, principally the New International Version (1973), the New Revised Standard Version (1989), and the English Standard Version (2001), the latter of which is seen as a successor to the King James Version.